d1c2x3/ACE-ProtoNet/README.md

 If you encounter any issues or have questions:

 * Please open an issue in this repository
-* Or contact the authors via the paper’s corresponding email
+* Or contact the authors via  caixia_dong@xjtu.edu.cn

 We sincerely appreciate your interest in our work.
 If this repository is helpful, a ⭐ star would be greatly appreciated!